195-million-year-old dinosaur bone yields traces of soft tissue

 Scientists have discovered fragments of protein inside a 195-million-year-old dinosaur bone, by far the oldest such traces of soft tissue ever detected.

 The find – a technical tour de force that did not require destroying the bone to analyze its contents – is another indication of the potential for new laboratory methods to reveal details about long-extinct species that were previously thought inaccessible.

+This image shows a thin section of the Lufengosaurus’s rib, cut along the length to reveal a tiny vascular canal.
+Inside the canal are dark particles made of the mineral hematite, probably derived from the living dinosaur’s iron-rich blood cells.
+(Courtesy of Robert Reisz)

 “In future, this is information that could be harnessed for evolutionary studies, for connecting species that are related to one another and for understanding their biology,” said Robert Reisz, a paleontologist at the University of Toronto and the senior member of the team behind the find.

 The bone that yielded the discovery was the rib of a Lufengosaurus, a long-necked plant-eating dinosaur that roamed what is now southwestern China in the early part of the Jurassic period.
-The results were published Tuesday in the journal Nature
+The results were published Tuesday in the journal Nature.

+Read more: Ancient water from Northern Ontario mine may harbour ‘alien’ life

 Dr. Reisz and his colleagues from Taiwan and Changchun, China, cut open the bone to reveal tiny vascular channels that once held blood vessels.
 By probing one of the channels with infrared light and analyzing how different wavelengths are absorbed by the sample, researchers were able to tease out the chemical signature of type I collagen, a protein that is commonly found in the structural tissues of animals, including in the walls of blood vessels.